Content seriesView full content series

-Understanding the methods of how occupational fraud is detected will help you establish and implement internal controls as well as help you during a fraud investigation.
+Understanding the methods of how to detect fraud, occupational fraud in particular, will help you establish and implement internal controls as well as help you during a fraud investigation.

 This information will also assist you with how you can help others take the steps necessary to minimize the risk and be more proactive in the approach to protect businesses from this crime.